San Agustín Lanquín

 San Agustín Lanquín ([san aɣusˈtin laŋˈkin]), often referred to simply as Lanquín, is a municipality in the Guatemalan department of Alta Verapaz.
-It is situated at 380 m above sea level.
+It lies at an altitude of 380 m (1,250 ft) above sea level.
 It has a population of about 16,500 people, many of Q'eqchi' Maya descent.
 It covers an area of 208 km².

 History

 Settlement by the Order of Preachers

 Lanquín, one of the native settlement conquered peacefully by the Order of Preachers -among them: Pedro de Angulo, O.P., Luis de Cáncer, O.P. and Rodrigo de la Cebra, O.P.- was established in 1540.
 In the 1540s, its first Catholic chapel was built, with the name of "San Agustín Lanquín".
 According to this historical records, it was elevated to the municipality category in 1846, and its first mayor was Crisanto Beb, honorable native.

 20th century

 In May 1956, an executive action by colonel coronel Carlos Castillo Armas declared Lanquín a National Park due to its natural beauty, which is one of the main tourist attractions in Guatemala.
 Later, in 1970, Lanquín was promoted to National Monument and, finally, in 1997 -by another executive action- it was declared as a National Cultural Patrimony.

 In the 1960s, the importance of the region was in livestock, exploitation of precious export wood and archaeological wealth.
 Timber contracts we granted to multinational companies such as Murphy Pacific Corporation from California, which invested US$30 million for the colonization of southern Petén and Alta Verapaz, and formed the North Impulsadora Company.
 Colonization of the area was made through a process by which inhospitable areas of the Franja Transversal del Norte (FTN) were granted to native peasants.